The Ultimate Guide to Courchevel 1550

 Serving a wide variety of mouth-watering pizzas made in traditional ovens, La Cortona is another fantastic option.
 It also does take away, as does La Chapelle which provides feel-good mountain cuisine.
 One of the most popular restaurants in Courchevel 1550 is La Table des Flocons, an ideal lunch spot right next to the piste and ski school meeting point.
 Part of a family-run hotel, enjoy delicious Savoyard cuisine in the cosy interior or on the sun terrace.
 For a quick bite, Creperie La Normanise located near the Grangettes gondola have a fantastic pancake menu and excellent vin chaud.

-When it comes to apres ski, you are better off staying in Courchevel 1850.
+When it comes to apres ski, you are better off staying in a luxury chalet in Courchevel 1850.
 However, in 1550 Le Caterail Bar is popular with locals with a big screen showing sporting events, an extensive vodka and cocktail menu and live music every Thursday evening from 10:00pm.

 Summer in Courchevel 1550